nikitrian/i-SHIPMENT/README.md

 # i-SHIPMENT: A digital platform for the design of patient-centric supply chains

-Niki Triantafyllou, Maria M. Papathanasiou
+Niki Triantafyllou, Andrea Bernardi, Matthew Lakelin, Nilay Shah, & Maria M. Papathanasiou

 This is the official implementation of our *Scientific Reports* 2024 [paper](https://www.nature.com/articles/s41598-022-21290-5#Sec12).